 The Certificate in Public Health Fundamentals and Principles requires completing 18 graduate course credits which consist of the six (6) Master of Public Health (MPH) core courses listed below.

-- The certificate program is designed for courses to be taken primarily on-line;
+- The program is designed for courses to be completed primarily ONLINE;

 - Courses do not need to be taken in any sequential order;